-- Digital Files: Please use a common word-processing program such as Microsoft Word or Word Perfect.
-If you plan to use another method of preparing your manuscript, please ask your Project Editor first to make sure it is usable. - Pages: All manuscript pages should be 8.5 x 11 with one-inch margins. - Font: All manuscript pages should be Times New Roman, 12 point font, double spaced. - o Please only leave one space between words and following periods. - Phonetic Symbols: If you are using phonetic symbols in your manuscript, you should only use International Phonetic Association programs to create phonetic symbols. - Page numbering: Number manuscript and reference pages consecutively in the upper right-hand corner.
-Start with the first page of the chapter for each chapter.
-If you are using Microsoft Word or a similar word processing program, use the View Header and Footer option in the View menu bar to insert the page number on the top of each page. - Headings: Please do not bold or italicize your headings.
+- Consistency: Multi-contributed works must strive to maintain consistency across chapters.
+It is important that the author of one chapter not write in an entirely different manner than the author of the next chapter.
+You are provided with the following style guidelines to help maintain this consistency.
+The main author or editor of the work may also send you additional guidelines.
+We ask that you follow all guidelines to aid in the integration of your contribution to the rest of the work. - Digital Files: Please use a common word-processing program such as Microsoft Word or Word Perfect.
+If you plan to use another method of preparing your manuscript, please ask your project editor first to make sure it is usable. - Pages: Manuscript pages should be 8.5 x 11 with one-inch margins. - Font: All manuscript pages should be Times New Roman, 12 point font, double spaced. - o Please leave only one space between words and following periods. - Phonetic Symbols: If you are using phonetic symbols in your manuscript, you should only use International Phonetic Association programs to create phonetic symbols. - Page Numbering: Number manuscript and reference pages consecutively in the upper right-hand corner.
+Start with the first page of the chapter.
+If you are using Microsoft Word or a similar word processing program, use the View Header and Footer option in the View menu bar to insert the page number on the top of each page.

+Headings: Please do not bold or italicize your headings.
 Examples of all heading tags that must be used are listed below.
-These tags enable the copy-editor to format your headings properly and later, the typesetter to apply a specific design to your book.
+These tags enable the copy-editor to format your headings properly, and later, the typesetter to apply a specific design to the book.
 Do not indent paragraphs immediately following headings.
-See the example of a formatted manuscript on page 7. - o /CN/ Chapter number - o /CT/Chapter title - o /CA/Chapter Author
+See the example of a formatted manuscript on page 6.

+o /CN/Chapter number

+o /CT/ Chapter title

+o /CA/ Chapter author

-- o /H1/Heading 1
+o /H1/ Heading 1

-- Example: /H1/Dogs
+■ Example: /H1/ Dogs

-- o /H2/Heading 2
+o /H2/ Heading 2

-- Example: /H2/Big Dogs
+■ Example: /H2/ Big Dogs

-- o /H3/Heading 3
+o /H3/ Heading 3

-- Example: /H3/Labradors
+Example: /H3/ Labradors

-- Chapters and Front Matter: Save each chapter along with the front matter (Introduction, Preface, Acknowledgements, etc.) and end matter (Glossary, Appendices, etc.) as a separate digital file.
-Clearly label each file with the book name, chapter number, and your name.
-The front matter should include a title page, table of contents, and any of the following: preface, foreword, acknowledgements, and/or dedication.
-These files will be uploaded to Dropbox when the entire manuscript is ready. - Organization: Each chapter file should be arranged as follows: (1) Text, (2) References, (3) Figure Legends.
+- Chapters Files: Save each chapter as a separate digital file.
+Clearly label each file with the book name, chapter number, chapter name, and your name.
+Submit each chapter to your editor when complete. - Organization: Each chapter file should be arranged as follows: (1) Text, (2) References, (3) Figure Legends.
 Figures and tables will be saved separately.
-See detailed instructions on page 8. - Figures and Tables: Ensure that all figures (photos, illustrations, charts, etc.) and tables are mentioned sequentially in the text.
-Number the figures in your book consecutively, based on the first time each is mentioned in the text (each figure must be mentioned at least once). - Use the chapter number as a prefix when numbering (for example, Figure 1-1, Figure 1-2, etc.). - o Each figure should be clearly labeled with its number, and saved as a separate digital file.
-Do not insert figures into the manuscript (word) file.
-Instead, the manuscript should contain one line stating, [Insert Figure X-X here], where each figure should appear (see detailed instructions on page 7). - Do not submit art in Microsoft Excel, Word, PowerPoint, or Publisher. - Permissions: Please refer to the section on permissions on page 14 for any figures used that have been published previously.
-Please ask your contributing authors to supply copies of all permissions, if applicable.
+See detailed instructions on page 7. - Figures and Tables: Ensure that all figures (photos, illustrations, charts, etc.) and tables are mentioned sequentially in the text.
+Number the figures in your contribution consecutively, based on the first time each is mentioned in the text (each figure must be mentioned at least once). - Use the chapter number as a prefix when numbering (for example, Figure 1-1, Figure 1-2, etc.). - o Each figure should be clearly labeled with its number, and saved as a separate digital file.
+Do not insert figures into the manuscript (word) file!
+Your manuscript should contain one line stating, [Insert Figure X-X here], where each figure should appear (see detailed instructions on page 6). - Do not submit art in Microsoft Exel, Word, PowerPoint, or Publisher - Permissions: Please refer to the section on permissions for any figures used that have been published previously.
+You will need to supply copies of all permissions to your editor, if applicable.

-/CN/Chapter 1

-/CT/Example of Page Format
+/CN/Chapter 1 /CT/Example of Page Format